 Planes chartered by ICE Air have deported hundreds of thousands of people.

-Last year, more than 110,000 people were removed from the United States on flights chartered by ICE Air.
+In 2016, more than 110,000 people were removed from the United States on flights chartered by ICE Air.

 The aircraft also fly domestically, transporting immigration detainees.

 Sometimes, ICE Air flies immigrants to detention centers across the United States.
 Other times, it transports them to cities near the border, where they might be bused across and deported.